Police search for man caught taking photos under woman’s dress inside Pembroke Pines TJ Maxx

 According to police, the incident happened at a TJ Maxx located along Pines Boulevard and South Hiatus Road on May 30.

-Surveillance video inside the store showed a female customer looking and picking up items on a shelf while a man on his phone walks by.
+Surveillance video inside the store showed a female customer looking and picking up items on a shelf while a man on his phone walked by.

 The man is seen walking up behind the woman and taking a quick look around before bending down and placing his phone underneath the victim’s dress, in between her legs.

-The woman later told police she felt someone brush up along the inside of her thigh and when she turned around the man was right behind her.
+The woman later told police she felt someone brush up along the inside of her thigh, and when she turned around the man was right behind her.

-The victim’s husband is said to have confronted the man inside the store and a few minutes later the man took off running.
+The victim’s husband is said to have confronted the man inside the store, and a few minutes later the man took off running.

-Detectives describe the man they are looking for as thin with dark-colored hair standing approximately 5 feet, 7 inches tall.
+Detectives describe the man they are looking for as thin, with dark-colored hair, standing approximately 5 feet, 7 inches tall.

 On the day of the incident, the suspect was seen wearing a gray army cap, white polo shirt and light gray sweatpants.